dcefram/blog/content/blog/aspace-manila-after-three-months.md

 +++

-Working remotely could get boring at times, and if you have colleagues working on roughly the same area as you so, you might opt to meetup face to face just to have a real human to talk to in person.
+Working remotely could get boring at times, and if you have colleagues working around the same area as you, you might opt to meetup face to face just to have a real human to talk to in person.

 For college kids back when I was still part of that age group, the usual goto place would be coffee shops.
-But now, we got co-working spaces littered everywhere... that usually have unlimited coffee!
+But now, we got co-working spaces littered everywhere that usually have unlimited coffee!

 Our team opted to go for co-working spaces, jumping from provider to provider every two to three months depending on the current scrum master.
 For the past three months, we opted to try out